Steep Discounts Mean Now Is the Time to Buy the SUV You’ve Always Wanted

 Dealerships Have Way Too Many Cars On the Lot

 One reason why discounts are suddenly appearing on SUVs is a sudden surplus.
 Almost every auto dealership is carrying a huge excess of cars.

 Dealerships are facing something of a crisis.
 They have far too many vehicles on their lots – and every one of those cars needs to be sold.
 Right now, experts are estimating that dealerships can’t sell the ever-increasing number of vehicles sitting on their lots.

 According to The News Wheel², more than 3.95 million vehicles are waiting to be sold at dealerships.
 That number is 4 percent higher than it was in January 2019.
-And it’s 7 percent higher than in early 2018.

 This increase in excess inventory means dealerships are struggling to make sales.
 The longer vehicles sit unsold on the lot, the more important it is for the dealer to get rid of them.
 Dealerships have to pay to keep cars on their lots – so a single car sitting around for months, or even a year, can be problematic.

 And new cars are arriving constantly.
 The Detroit Free Press³ explains that last year, many leased SUVs began returning to dealerships.
 With even more 3-year leases due to end this year, more and more almost-new SUVs will be returned.
 Those off-lease SUVs, which will have almost identical designs and features as brand-new models, are going to create tough competition.